marlene32100/nordicGlamping/README.md

 ## Wireframes

 I used Balsamiq to design the layout.
+You can view the document clicking [here](Wireframes/balsamiqWireframe.pdf).

 ## Features